programming-hero-web-course-4/b10a8-gadget-heaven-himu004/README.md

   - usercan chose products from category wise
   - user can see rpoduct details
   - in blogs user can read about the products
+  - user can sort their cart by decending iten price
   - Fully Responsive and Mobile friendly
   - Pixel Perfect